minavarlii/minavarlii/README.md

-# Hi, I'm Elif 👋
+Computer Science BSc student with a focused interest in software quality, testing, and reliability.

-Computer Science BSc student with a strong interest in building reliable, user-centered software.
+I work on practical projects where correctness, predictable behavior, and defensive logic are important.
+My background includes Python and C++ projects with unit testing, careful handling of edge cases, and attention to failure modes.

-I enjoy working on practical projects that combine clean engineering, clear structure, and thoughtful interaction design, with a particular interest in Human–Computer Interaction (HCI).
+Some of my projects involve interactive or real-time components, which has increased my interest in testing strategies for non-deterministic systems and user-facing software.
+I am particularly interested in QA engineering, test automation, and internal tooling in cross-platform environments.

 ## 🎓 Education
 **BSc in Computer Science**